giangkhuat/Problems-solved-on-HackerRank/README.md

       * Map each of those characters in the stream to long, get numeric value and sum them up
       * Turn them into string
   * Passed 11/11 test cases even with huge input
+---
+  **22. Huffman Tree Decoding**
+  * **Problem Statement**: You are given pointer to the root of the Huffman tree and a binary coded string to decode.
+You need to print the decoded string.
+  * Answer uses non recursive solution
+  * Time Complexity: O(n)